Skip to main content

 • humor

-• “By a house, taking cover from enemy fire... a teammate shoots me, realizes I was friendly, starts reviving me, only to get shot by our teammate, who then realizes he was friendly reviving a friendly, to then revive the guy reviving me, to then be shot by another teammate, then an enemy grenade finished us off... couldn't stop laughing though; they really do need to make it easier to tell who's friendly.”
+• “By a house, taking cover from enemy fire... teammate shoots me, realized I was friendly, starts reviving me, to get shot by our teammate, who then realized he was friendly reviving a friendly, to then revive the guy reviving me, to then be shot by another teammate, then an enemy grenade finished us off... couldn't stop laughing though, they really do need to make it easier to tell who's friendly.”

 • music